Branch points of split degenerate superelliptic curves I: construction of Schottky groups: Introduction

 \subsection{Superelliptic curves over discrete valuation fields and Schottky groups}

-Throughout this paper, we assume that $K$ is a field equipped with a discrete valuation $v : K^\times \to \zz$, and we denote by $\bar{K}$ an algebraic closure of $K$.
-We fix a prime $p$ and a primitive $p$th root of unity $\zeta_p \in \bar{K}$ and retain the further assumption throughout that we have $\zeta_p \in K$.
-(This ensures, among other things, that every element of the order-$p$ cyclic group of automorphisms of a superelliptic curve $C$ of the form given in (\ref{eq superelliptic model}) is defined over $K$.)
+Throughout this paper, we assume that $K$ is a field equipped with a discrete valuation $v : K^\times \to \zz$, and we denote by $\cc_K$ the completion of an algebraic closure of $K$.
+We fix a prime $p$ and a primitive $p$th root of unity $\zeta_p \in \cc_K$ and assume throughout that we have $\zeta_p \in K$.
+(This will ensure, among other things, that each automorphism of $C / K$ as a cyclic $p$-cover of $\proj_K^1$ is defined over $K$.)
 We adopt the convention of using the notation $\proj_K^1$ both for the projective line with its structure as a variety over $K$ and for the set of $K$-points of $\proj_K^1$, \textit{i.e.} in a context that will appear frequently in this paper, we write $\proj_K^1$ for the set $K \cup \{\infty\}$.
+We follow a similar convention for the notation $\proj_{\cc_K}^1$.